SAP/apibusinesshub-integration-recipes/Recipes/for/SimulateResponseFromWriteVariableAndDataStores/readme.md

 ### Simulate the value of Write Variable

-Go to the Content Modifier2 and click on add Simulation Response.Click on add Variable and write the Variable name i.e "Timestamp"and put the below value.
+On the Content Modifier2, click on add Simulation Response.
+Click on add Variable and write the Variable name i.e "Timestamp"and input the following value.

 ```
 Timestamp 2020-04-27 12:11:00
 ```
 ![Click Add Simulation Response](Add-Simulation-Response-from-Write-Variable.jpg)

-This is how we can simulate and read the value of Write  variable in content modifier.

 ### Run Simulation

-Once all the necessary input and response payload is provided, you can run the simulation.
-Once the simulation is complete,we can read the simulated value of  Write Variable in Content Modifier2 as property in Trace Envelope.After that click on the Message Body of Trace Envelope of Content Modifer2,you will see the payload updated after simulating the Datastore Select operation.
+The Simulation can be run once all input values are populated.
+On successful run of the simulation, the simulated value of Write Variable in Content Modifier2 can be read as a property in Trace Envelope.

+To view the payload updated after simulation of the Datastore Select operation click of the message body of Trace Envelope of Content Modifer2.

 ![Write Variable simulated](Write-Variable-Timestamp-simulated.jpg)

 ![Response payload](Payload-Updated-after-Simulating-Select-Step.jpg)

-This ends the recipe of integration flow simulation for Datastore Select and Write Variable.